-The 2 objectives of Access Management
+The 2 objectives

 The main objective of the access management process is providing users with the rights to be able to use a service or a group of services.
 There are several services, assets, and configuration items in an IT service provider.
 And each service or configuration item must be provided only to people or groups who have the rights to use it.
 For instance, consider that a service is used to list the salary and compensation package details of an employee in a company.
 Should all employees be able to use this service?
 Of course not.
 This service must be granted only for the use of responsible human resources personnel.
 Similarly, consider another service which makes money transfers between the departments of the company or to the suppliers.
 This service must be granted for the use of finance department personnel only.